Apex Legends Season 2 promises to be every bit the shake-up fans have been waiting for.

 If you’re expecting to become an unstoppable killing machine with one in-hand, though, think again.
 Pack a punch it might, but mastering this new armory addition requires patience and skill.
 Holding down the trigger will result in little more than an overheated chunk of metal, so pacing your shots is critical to getting the best results.
 In addition to that, ammo is finite and can’t be refilled, so once the clip is empty, that’s your lot.

 But that’s enough from us.
-Without further ado, see below for your first look at Apex Legends Season 2’s newest toy in action.
+Without further ado, see above for your first look at Apex Legends Season 2’s newest toy in action.
 Enjoy!